George L. Engel

-George Libman Engel (December 10, 1913 – November 26, 1999) was an American internist and psychiatrist.
-He spent most of his career at the University of Rochester Medical Center in Rochester, New York.
+George Libman Engel, M.D., (December 10, 1913 – November 26, 1999) was an American Internist who, along with his colleague John Romano, was instrumental in developing and teaching psychosomatic medicine at the University of Rochester Medical Center in Rochester, New York.
+He was Professor Emeritus of Medicine and Psychiatry at the University of Rochester School of Medicine and Dentistry.
 He is best known for his formulation of the biopsychosocial model, a general theory of illness and healing.

 History

 Early life

 Engel was born in New York City in 1913.
 He completed his undergraduate degree in chemistry from Dartmouth College in 1934.
 In the same year, he entered Johns Hopkins University School of Medicine in Baltimore, Maryland to study medicine.
 He received his medical degree in 1938.